 Definitions of a diary vs. journal

-Let’s take a look at what the dictionary says about these 2 words.
+Let’s look at what the dictionary says about these 2 words.
 These definitions are coming straight from Google, so let’s assume they know what they’re talking about and pretend there’s no dispute here.

 On the one hand, you have the definition for "diary":